wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

   Set `true` to show the columns drop down list.
+We can set the [`switchable`](/docs/api/column-options/) column option to `false` to hide the columns item in the drop down list.

 - **Default:** `false`